banool/pycon-au-2019/output/README.md

+**Update:** This readme is a bit out of date, it just talks about sigma.js.
+These days you can just use `generate.py` one directory up and it'll take care of everything for you.

 This directory holds all the sigma js stuff for all of the programs.
 I do this so I don't have to dump the sigma js deps everywhere.
 Use it like this:

 ```